 12. Ensuring the only appropriate online content is being viewed/used.

 13. Not making assumptions about anyone’s gender identity or sexual orientation.
 We are an LGBTU Youth Project.

 These are our priority ground rules but there may be other behaviours not covered that may require action if Allsorts is made unsafe as a result

 WHAT HAPPENS IF THE GOUND RULES GET BROKEN?

-If a young person consistently or seriously breaks ground rules or makes the drop-in / group / activity unsafe they will be asked to leave that session immediately.
+2. If a young person consistently or seriously breaks ground rules or makes the drop-in / group / activity unsafe they will be asked to leave that session immediately.

-Young people who are asked to leave a session will be contacted by a staff member that week and will be required to attend a one to one session with a staff member to review the situation and see when/whether it is possible for them to return to Allsorts.
+Young people who are asked to leave a session will be contacted by a staff member and will be required to attend a one to one session with a staff member to review the situation and see when/whether it is possible for them to return to Allsorts.

-In cases of serious misconduct, Allsorts staff may decide that drop-in / group / activity settings are not appropriate for a young person and they will be ‘suspended’ for a period of time to be decided by staff at Allsorts.
+3. In cases of serious misconduct, Allsorts staff may decide that groups are not appropriate for a young person and they will be ‘suspended’ for a period of time to be decided by staff at Allsorts.